algesten/str0m/docs/BWE.md

 unnecessary queuing delays.
 This rate controls how the pacer smooths media transmission timing.

-The padding rate determines how much additional traffic to inject to maintain NAT bindings and keep RTX state warm.
-Padding is enabled when the current bitrate exceeds 50 kbps (`MIN_PADDING_THRESHOLD`)—below this, we're barely sending anything and padding isn't needed.
-It's disabled during overuse conditions to avoid worsening congestion by adding unnecessary traffic.
-When active, the padding target is 50 kbps (`PADDING_TARGET`), sufficient to keep middleboxes alive without adding significant overhead.
+The regular padding rate is 50 kbps (`PADDING_TARGET`) while media is active and zero during overuse or when no media is active.
+This padding maintains NAT bindings and RTX state; authorized probe clusters use their own target rates and can operate even when the regular padding rate is zero.

-This differs from WebRTC, which bases padding decisions on the minimum simulcast layer bitrate (typically 30 kbps). str0m uses a fixed 50 kbps threshold instead, taking a simulcast-agnostic approach that works for any stream configuration.
+This differs from WebRTC's use of per-stream allocation information for padding rates. str0m uses a fixed target independent of simulcast layer bitrates.

 The calculated pacing_rate and padding_rate flow to the Pacer, controlling transmission smoothing and padding generation respectively.